-With the right eyecare and early detection, you can help your child have the best vision possible.
+With the right eyecare and early detection, you can protect your baby’s eyesight and help your child have the best vision possible.

 Ten fingers?
 Check!
 Ten toes?
 Check!
 This is what you inspect as soon as your precious bundle is placed in your arms after birth.

 But what about baby’s eyes?
-Your little one’s vision is constantly developing as she grows, so it’s vital to bring her for routine eye tests to catch any issues early on.
+Your little one’s vision is constantly developing as she grows.
+To protect your baby’s eyesight, it’s vital to bring her for routine eye tests to catch any issues early on.

 Notes Dr Cheryl Ngo, a consultant at the National University Hospital Eye Surgery Centre, “The paediatrician or family physician should check your baby’s eyes at birth, when your baby is a month old, and every few months when she’s brought in for vaccination or developmental screening.”

 In addition to the torchlight test to check for squints or to see if the child is able to focus with each eye, the doctor will also carry out a red reflex test (an examination of pupil reflections) to detect any serious eye conditions, Dr Ngo explains.